markusdkruger/devops-assignment/README.md

 To deploy the restart controller, the following command can be used:
 ```
-kubectl apply -f istio-gateway.yaml
+kubectl apply -f controller/restart-controller-deployment.yaml
 ```

 #### Python Application

 To deploy the application that was created, the following commands can be used depending on the environment.
-The commands below is one-line to apply Kustomize to base, and deploy to Kubernetes cluster
+The commands below is one-liner to apply Kustomize to base, and deploy to the Kubernetes cluster
 * **test**
 ```
 kustomize build python-app/overlays/test | kubectl apply -f -